-One of the major categories under which, claim for refund may arise would be, on account of exports.
-All exports (whether of goods or services) as well as supplies to SEZs have been categorised as Zero Rated Supplies in the IGST Act.
+One of the major categories under which claim for refund may arise would be, on account of exports.
+All exports (whether of goods or services) as well as supplies to SEZs have been categorised as Zero Rated Supplies in the IGST Act, 2017.
 “Zero rated supply” under Section 16 of the IGST Act, 2017 means any of the following supplies of goods or services or both, namely:

 (a) export of goods or services or both; or

 GST law also provides for grant of provisional refund of 90% of the total refund claim, in case the claim relates for refund arising on account of zero rated supplies.
 The provisional refund would be paid within 7 days after giving the acknowledgement.
-The acknowledgement of refund application is normally issued within a period of 14 days but in case of refund of integrated tax paid on zero rated supplies, the acknowedgement would be issued within a period of three days.
+The acknowledgement of refund application is normally issued within a period of 15 days.
 The provisional refund would not be granted to such supplier who was, during any period of five years immediately preceding the refund period, was prosecuted.

 Under GST it might happen that the taxable person may pay integrated tax instead of central tax plus state tax and vice versa because of incorrect application of the place of supply provisions.
 In such cases, while making the appropriate payment of tax, interest will not be charged and the refund claim of the wrong tax paid earlier will be entertained without subjecting it to the provision of unjust enrichment.